Our residential treatment center provides

 to let the counselor know if they have specific issues they wish

-Our Chaplain is available to assist with spiritual needs.
+Our Spiritual Advisor is available to assist with spiritual needs.
 The term

 "Higher Power" is often used in treatment and refers to